Past Projects

 Center for Grieving Children

 The Junior League of Portland provided startup funding for the Center for Grieving Children from 1988-1990.
-Since its founding, the Center for Grieving Children has served more than 66,000 children, teens and their families.
+Since its founding, the Center for Grieving Children has served more than 66,000 children, teens and their families in its mission to provide support to grieving children, teens, families and the community through peer support, outreach and education.

 Beacon Teen Center

-In collaboration with Portland Ministries at Large, the Beacon Teen Center, a safe place for homeless and at-risk youth (now part of the Preble Street Resource Center), opened with strong Junior League of Portland support in the early 1990s.
+In collaboration with Portland Ministries at Large, the Beacon Teen Center, a safe place for youth facing homelessness and other challenges (now a part of Preble Street), opened with strong support from the JLP in the 1990s.

 Kids First Center